 How can I become a

-While Vice President isn't from the same job family as Senior Vice President, Corporate, it can help to have direct experience in this discipline shown by President also being a common career path to Senior Vice President.
+- While Vice President is from the same job family, Corporate as Senior Vice President, you don't necessarily need direct experience in this discipline show by Executive Vice President also leading to Senior Vice President.

 What should I know about the career path

-Career paths aren't linear with people often returning to a prior role which is what you see with Vice President being the most common role to and from Senior Vice President.
-This is common when people move to companies of different sizes or choose to return to a function they fit well with.
-Career paths aren't linear with people often returning to a prior role which is what you see with Vice President being on the path to and from Senior Vice President.
-This is common when people move to companies of different sizes or choose to return to a function they fit well with.
+- Career paths aren't linear with people often returning to a prior role which is what you see with Vice President being on the path to and from Senior Vice President.
+This is common when people move companies where the title is the same as a past one but the scope may be different but also is commonly driven by them choosing to return to a function they fit well with.

-Senior Vice President is part of the Corporate job family which has a variety of unique role within that discipline.
+- Senior Vice President is part of the Corporate job family which has a limited number of unique role types (80) within that discipline.
 Choosing to pursue a role within this family likely will mean that you will need to look outside of your discipline to find new roles and so should focus on related skills as part of that search.